alertflex/cnode/README.md

 ![](https://github.com/alertflex/cnode/blob/master/img/dashboard.png)

 For working inside a distributed environment of Hybrid IT, the solution consists of separate software components Collector, Controller, Management Console.
 Alertflex Controller and Management Console build up the Central node.
-The Central node could be placed inside of monitored IT infrastructure or outside.
+The Central node could be placed inside of monitored IT infrastructure or outside and can be scaled from the stand-alone appliance configuration to the microservices configuration.
-To exchange messages between the Remote node and the Central node, the ActiveMQ message broker is used.
-The security of connections between nodes is implemented on the basis of support for SSL / TLS protocols built into ActiveMQ.
-The solution can be easily scaled from the stand-alone appliance configuration to the distributed configuration for multi-clouds.

 ![](https://github.com/alertflex/cnode/blob/master/img/lld-arch.png)